-On June 1st, World Coral Reef Day.
+On June 1st, World Coral Reef Day takes place.
 This day is not so much dedicated to the beauty of these living communities but rather to their preservation.
-Indeed, this day is an opportunity to raise awareness about the deterioration of coral reefs and call to action for companies and organizations that wish to help our reefs!
+Indeed, this day is an opportunity to raise awareness about the deterioration of coral reefs and to call for action from companies and organizations that wish to help our reefs!

 The benefits of a healthy reef ecosystem extend far beyond the ocean.
 Coral reefs are:

 - Essential for plant and fish life

 - Contributing to the vitality of the fishing industry

 - Protecting beaches and coastlines from erosion

 - Acting as a filter for the oceans

 - The only animal on the planet known to be capable of consuming plastic.